tdneuron/TDNeuron/README.md

 ## Why use TDNeuron?

 There are several deep learning libraries and frameworks available today.
 Why yet another one, such as TDNeuron?
-Here are some of the reasons why we think that TDNeuron is a fruitful endeavour.
+Here are some of the reasons.

 ## Education